gcfacchi/TomAugspurger.github.io/content/scalable-ml-01.md

 As usual, the scikit-learn developers do a great job explaining the concept in addition to providing a great library.
 I encourage you to follow [that link][learning curve].
-This gist is that -- for some models on some datasets -- training the model on more observations doesn't improve performance.
+This gist is that—for some models on some datasets—training the model on more observations doesn't improve performance.
 At some point the learning curve levels off and you're just wasting time and money training on those extra observations.

 For today, we'll assume that we're on the flat part of the learning curve.
 Later